 Blue is synonymous with calmness and reliability, but it also has unique interpretations depending on the context.
 In the tech industry, it reassures users that their personal data is safe.
 Itโ€™s also widely used in corporate and B2B environments, as it fosters professionalism and a sense of security.
 Blue can also improve focus and productivity, which is why many office spaces and work-related platforms incorporate it.

 • Expanded Application: In healthcare, blue signals cleanliness and trust, often used by hospitals, clinics, and pharmaceutical companies.
+For more insights on how healthcare organizations can leverage these qualities through social media, check out our blog on Social Media for Healthcare.
 Meanwhile, travel brands like airlines use blue to suggest safety and reliability in their services.

 • Additional Case Study: American Express uses blue to communicate trust, wealth, and dependability.
 The brand relies on these associations to promote itself as a stable and secure financial service provider, particularly for high-net-worth clients.